Tariq-homelab/homenetwork/README.md

 ### 8. Central Drop to Unmanaged Switch
 <img src="images/8-unmanaged-switch-cable-drop.jpg" alt="8-unmanaged-switch-cable-drop" width="500"/>

-All room drops converge at a central junction (repurposed satellite box) where they are patched into an unmanaged UGREEN 5-Port Gigabit switch.
+All room drops converge at a central junction where they are patched into an unmanaged UGREEN 5-Port Gigabit switch.
 The switch uplinks to the 5G router, providing gigabit Internet across endpoints.

 ---